nikkefimov/snippetbox/cmd/notes.md

 in handler serverError() was used func debug.Stack() for get trace from stack fo current goroutine and add it in logger, its good in a future work because there is full route and easy for fixing.
 In helper clientError() was used func http.StatusText() for automatic text generation about status HTTP, like a "Bad request".
 Was used special constants from net/http for code about status HTTP instead number msgs.
 In helper serverError() was used constant http.StatusInternalServerError instead 500, in helper notFound() was used constant http.StatusNotFound instead 404.
 Information about constants: "pkg.go.dev/net/http#pkg-constants"

+23.07 fix msg from helpers.go, fix serverError() use Output(), depth is 2 by default

+now have information about exact string in code in whole project with a problem, before had just information about string in helpers.go which says about problem is